 Race rules regarding MUSHER CONDUCT and VETERINARY ISSUES & DOG CARE shall be in effect for each individual team from the Anchorage start until a team that scratches, is withdrawn or is disqualified and is clear of the trail, crosses the finish line, completes required canine drug testing and/or departs from the Nome Dog Lot, depending on which of the above represents the last contact with ITC Race Officials and/or staff members.
-Such any dog death that occurs during the conduct of the race will result in immediate (a) voluntary scratch by the musher with right of assistance under Rule 10 or (b) withdrawal with right of assistance under Rule 51 (such withdrawal does not imply any deliberate misconduct or violation as set forth in Rule 51), unless the death was caused, as determined by the Race Marshall, to be due to the inherent risks of wilderness travel (example, moose encounter), nature of trail, or force beyond the control of the musher (these causes are all referred to as an "Unpreventable Hazard").

-Rules that define a time period to which they apply may continue beyond a teams' last contact with ITC Race Officials and/or staff members.
+Such Rules that define a time period to which they apply may continue beyond a teams' last contact with ITC Race Officials and/or staff members.